mkejeiri/Domain-Driven-Design/README.md

 **_a Few words when implementing DDD_**
 -------------------------------------------
 Strategic design:
-- Ubiquitous language: Bridges the gap between developers and experts
-- Bounded context: Clear boundaries between different parts of the system
 - Core domain: Focus on the most important part of the system which CANNOT be outsourced!
 (Competitive Advantage)
+- Ubiquitous language: Bridges the gap between developers and experts
+- Bounded context : Clear boundaries between different parts of the system, big model brings significant communication and overhead with them as more people get involved.
+    -  Bounded context hepls reduce that using Ubiquitous language,
+	-  Each Bounded context has it's own onion architeture (think microservices)
+	-  Explicit relationships between different bounded contexts using the [context Map](https://vimeo.com/125769142)
+- Context Map: it render the bounded contexts of the system and the communication between them.

 Interface abuse
 ---------------